Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

 mvn compile os:run -Dmodule=processor -Dcluster="total_members=2,1".

-In order to run a packaged processing unit, "mvn package os:run-standalone" can be used (if package was already executed, it can be omitted).
+In order to run a packaged processing unit, "mvn package os:run-standalone" can be used (if "mvn package" was already executed, it can be omitted).
 This operation will run the processing units using the packaged jar files.
 Running a specific module with a cluster topology can be executed using: mvn pacakge os:run-standalone -Dmodule=processor -Dcluster="total_members=2,1".